 As part of ZX’s investment, a representative of the group will join Owl’s Brew’s board of directors.

 Recall that A-B InBev launched ZX Ventures (the Z stands for Zythology — the study of beer — and the X stands for experience) in February 2015, with the goal of investing into higher end and non-traditional areas of the beer category.
-In addition to making multiple international brewery acquisitions, ZX Ventures has already established a joint venture with Keurig Green Mountain, purchased two major U.S. homebrew ingredient and supply companies, made a minority investment in PicoBrew Inc., and helped fund the beer website October, among other projects.
+In addition to making multiple international brewery acquisitions, ZX Ventures has already purchased two major U.S. homebrew ingredient and supply companies, made a minority investment in PicoBrew Inc., and helped fund the beer website October, among other projects.

 Speaking to BevNET, Brewbound’s sister publication, Owl’s Brew co-founder and CEO Jennie Ripps said the capital infusion would go toward funding the expansion of the brand’s Radler line.
 The products — which are made with premium light beer, fresh-brewed organic tea and infused with real fruits and botanicals — launched last October but began a stronger East Coast rollout in Q1.

 The funding will enable Owl’s Brew to support its wholesalers and distributors as the brand moves into new markets, Ripps added.

 The Radler products — which clock in at 3.8 percent ABV and are a 60-40 blend of beer and tea — are currently available in 14 East Coast states and sold in roughly 1,500 off-premise retail stores, including Whole Foods, Wegman’s, Shaw’s, Shop-Rite, and Total Wine.
 The line will expand into PriceChopper in June and an eventual nationwide rollout is also in the works.